sickboydroid/90-days-DSA-Challange/dsa-log.md

 # DSA Log

+## DAY 13 (29 MAR 2023)

+1. Yesterday was my chemistry paper.
+It didn't go that well but it was ok.
+2. I might not be able to solve lots of questions in the upcoming days as english paper is coming but I will still try my best

 ## DAY 12 (25 MAR 2023)

 1. The DSA journey is going great but my academic studies are suffering